Diversity, Inclusivity and Community

 Although the school is located in an area with less than a 7% non-white population, Tower’s student population has an enrollment of over 15% non-white students.
 Many of our students (16.5%) also identify as coming from households where at least two languages are spoken daily and 5% of our students hold citizenships from countries other than the U.S.

 Tower also embraces socio-economic diversity.
 We currently provide tuition assistance to 38% of our families and offer applicants for enrollment in grades four through seven, who best display the qualities of a Tower School student (excellent academic achievement, leadership skills and good character), an opportunity to receive up to $15,000 in need-based tuition through the Community Scholars Program.

 Our students are encouraged to think critically and empathically about the world and people that surround them throughout their years at Tower.
 We set forth in our curriculum to discuss and study diversity with age and grade appropriate materials across all subjects.
 Ranging from the study of Native American perspectives, child labor in Pakistan, The Holocaust and the American Civil Rights movement, Tower students acquire a respect for new ideas that broaden their understanding and tolerance of differing human experiences.

 Community outreach is essential to a Tower School experience.
 We believe that educating a child to become a global citizen requires empathy, critical thinking, problem solving and exposure to a wide variety of experiences.
-Tower School offers our students opportunities to participate in meal services at My Brother’s Table in Lynn, Peer Literacy support for under-served children in surrounding communities, and work with Conservancy groups on local environmental projects.
-We also value the perspectives of our older community members and connect with them in weekly visits to the Lafayette Rehabilitation and Skilled Nursing Facility.
+Tower School offers our students opportunities to participate in meal services at My Brother’s Table in Lynn, Peer Literacy support for children in surrounding communities, and work with conservancy groups on local environmental projects.
+We value the perspectives of our older community members and connect with them in weekly visits to the Lafayette Rehabilitation and Skilled Nursing Facility.